-Twitter withholds Popular Front of India's account a day after government ban
+Twitter withholds Popular Front of India’s account a day after government ban

 The Popular Front of India was created in 2007 through the merger of three Muslim organisations in southern India.
 It describes itself as an organisation that works towards “the achievement of socio-economic, cultural and political empowerment of the deprived and the downtrodden and the nation at large”.

-On Wednesday evening, the general secretary of the Kerala unit of the Popular Front of India, Abdul Sattar, said that the organisation was dissolved.
+On Wednesday evening, the general secretary of the Kerala unit of the Popular Front of India, Abdul Sattar, said that the organisation has been dissolved.

 Sattar told reporters that being law-abiding citizens of the country, officials of the Popular Front of India have decided to accept the ban.